gpratte/my-react-router/README.md

 Each step can be found on the cooresponding branch.

+## step-04-nested-routing-with-path-parameters
+Worked through the _Demo 3: Nested routing with Path parameters_ section of the tutorial.

 ## step-03-nested-routing
 Worked through the _Demo 2: nested routing_ section of the tutorial.